jmbenck/weather-snippet/README.md

 >Note that we also get the local time and day of week of the city in this div, witch is pretty nice tho.

 ## Run the sample code
-The ``main.py`` is a demonstration where you run and give and input with a City name to get the results.
+The ``main.py`` is a demonstration code where you give input with a City name to get the results.

 ````Python3
 pip install -r requirements.txt